VinayNandurdikar/CFD-CAE-Portfolio/README.md

 * Continuous development of practical CAE/CFD skills

 The projects range from introductory benchmark studies to more specialised high-speed-flow simulations.

+Some projects are independent studies, while others are guided benchmark or course exercises.
+Guided projects are identified clearly and credited to the original educational source.

 Additional CFD and CAE studies will be added progressively.